Nathan-Schwartz/dotfiles/README.md

 ```

 ### Scripts
-- install-brew.sh: install brew, update brew, upgrade all packages, install some packages.
+- install.sh: install brew and node, update brew and node, upgrade all packages, install some packages.
-- install-npm.sh: install n and use it to get latest lts release.
-Then install some global packages.
 - configure-macosx.sh: Set some OS defaults.
 - uninstall-node.sh: Works, but don't use it.
 Checked in for my convenience.